ResiSense/ResiSense.github.io/pages/acknowledgements.md

 🚧 Under construction

-This page is dedicated to acknowledging the contributions of various individuals and organizations that have helped in the development of the project.
+This page is dedicated to acknowledging the contributions of various individuals and organisations that have helped in the development of the project.

 # Affiliations
 The ResiSense team is a group of undergraduate students from the Chinese University of Hong Kong, spanning the Department of Biomedical Engineering and the School of Life Sciences.